BlueMap-Minecraft/BlueMapWiki/community/CloudflareTunnel.md

     - You can skip it because we don't need to set a dns for this method.

 3. "Change your nameservers"
-    - Go to the site you bought your domain and change nameservers to Cloudflare's nameservers.
+    - Go to the site you where bought your domain and change nameservers to Cloudflare's nameservers.

 After doing these parts go to Traffic, Cloudflare Tunnel and click on Launch Zero Trust Dashboard.